 Vintage Themed Decor And Accessories

-Let’s start small, and look at just adding a touch of vintage to your space shall we?
+Let’s start small, and look at just adding a touch of vintage to your space, shall we?
 Individual pieces (or showpieces as you might know them) might be a great way to start.
 Vintage corner pieces and accessories are always a safe bet.
-Think typewriters, vehicle models, old telephones, and nautical themed decor should do the trick.
-Outside of local antique dealers and vintage decor stores, few brands also only sell vintage-themed decor through the country, we’re loving Vintage Crafts and Evotique (they take up bespoke orders too).
+Think typewriters, vehicle models, old telephones, and antique style clocks should do the trick.
+Outside of local antique dealers and vintage decor stores, few brands also only sell vintage-themed decor online, we’re loving Vintage Crafts on LBB.

 For more vintage home decor pieces, click here.